 - Science Education and Outreach: teaching-focused faculty positions, community outreach, K-12 education

-myCHOICE has been bringing a lot of careers tracks to my attention in the form of seminars, some of which I had never considered.
-In addition, myCHOICE is a great time to network with professionals that often have insights about their experience in their field and can help me narrow down and assess what characteristics are important and applicable to my decision making.
+myCHOICE brought a lot of careers tracks to my attention in the form of seminars, some of which I had never considered.
+In addition, myCHOICE is a great time to network with professionals that often have insights about their experience in their field that helped me to narrow down and assess what characteristics are important and applicable to my decision making.